PSMFC-Streamnet-RMPC/cax-epa-exchange-xml/README.md

 It allows organizations to share data and information on a variety of environmental topics, such as air quality, water quality, and hazardous waste, to make informed decisions about environmental issues and contribute to the sustainability of the environment.

+## EPA Exchange Network Grant

+The [__EPA Exchange Network Grant Program__](https://www.epa.gov/exchangenetwork/exchange-network-grant-program) is a funding program that provides financial assistance to state, local and tribal organizations to help them establish and maintain data exchange networks that facilitate the sharing of environmental data and information.
+The program is focused on supporting the development of data exchange networks that can help organizations make informed decisions about environmental issues, and contribute to the sustainability of the environment.

 ## 2012 CAX Network Grant